 Leasehold: The leasehold tenure will allow you to own land for a limited time with an option of extending the tenure upon expiry.
 The Kenyan constitution limits non-citizens to a maximum tenure of 99 years.

-Having an idea of how the land is used enables you to know whether it is a good investment and if it will appeal to someone else if you decide to sell it in future.
+Having an idea of how the land is used enables you to know whether it is a good investment.

 2. Know the Typography